 Weather in Winter

 While winter in Prague can be quite cold, it is also a great time to visit the city.
-When it snows, the city looks like a fairly land and there is plenty to do, especially for those who love concerts and the opera.
+When it snows, the city looks like a fairyland land, and there is plenty to do, especially for those who love concerts and opera.
 Also, keep in mind that many tourist destinations will have reduced hours because it will get dark as early as 4:00 in December and January and 5:00 in February.
-Be sure to pack warm clothes including a heavy coat and shoes that will keep your feet warm as you explore the city. read more
+Be sure to pack warm clothes, including a heavy coat and shoes that will keep your feet warm as you explore the city. read more

 Weather in Spring

 Spring is considered one of the best times to visit Prague since the weather is mild and not too hot or oppressive.
 In addition, the city’s numerous gardens are in full bloom, and the hotel rates are still very reasonable.
 The weeks in early spring might still be chilly, but from mid-April until May, the weather will only continue to get warmer with each passing day.

 Summer in the city can be oppressive, with highs climbing to near 35 degrees Celsius on occasion.
 Summers can also be oppressive, with high humidity values from June until the middle of September.
 While some of the residents head to cooler regions, there is still plenty to do during this time as tourist destinations are open late.
 Many restaurants have areas where you can sit outdoors and enjoy the warmer weather while enjoying dinner and drinking.
 However, afternoon rain showers are common so keep an umbrella with you late in the day.